Code-Institute-Submissions/project-two-6/README.md

 * Learned how to display two divs side by side from [coder coder!](https://coder-coder.com/display-divs-side-by-side/).

+* Learned how to create a Modal Box with CSS and JavaScript and adopted code from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) tutorial.

 ### Acknowledgements

 * Special thanks to Code Institute for exellent leaning materials.